DrSantoTriolo/DrSantoTriolo.github.io/about.md

 I changed jobs from an engineering manager to technical pre-sales.
 With this came travel and expensed meals.
 I fell into the habit of eating and drinking too much on trips, then trying to recover at home.
 This short term debt/credit cycle was paired with a longer term yo-yo diet cycle that would occur every few months.
 I learned about bulletproof coffee and started dabbling with not eating breakfast.
 My workouts became more erratic and less frequent.
 I learned to love riding a bike on a trainer.

 We moved back out west and the travel continued, as well as my general lack of fitness.
 That brings me to today, where the only difference is I’m a little over a hundred day in to exercising every morning.
 I typically alternate a 45 minute zone 2 ride on my bike with some form of weight lifting.

+## Contact me

+Email me at the link below